Audio-Technica ATH-M40X Review – Tight Bass And Great Value

 Detachable Cables For The Win

-If you’ve read any of my headphone reviews you’ll know how much I like detachable cables.
+If you’ve read any of my headphone reviews, you’ll know how much I like cable flexibility.
 It is often an overlooked feature that provides a bunch of benefits.

 The primary benefit is how they help increase the longevity of your headphones.
 I wear headphones daily and even more so now with working from home with two young rowdy kids running around.